Online Search with Predictions: Pareto-optimal Algorithm and its Applications in Energy Markets: Introduction

-We utilize the consistency-robustness framework~\cite{lykouris2018}, where consistency represents the competitive ratio when the prediction is accurate; and robustness is the competitive ratio regardless of the prediction error.
-Our goal is to design the algorithm that can achieve the Pareto-optimal trade-off between consistency and robustness, i.e., no other learning-augmented algorithm can simultaneously achieve better consistency and robustness than ours.
-Although learning-augmented algorithms have been an active research topic in recent years, the majority of prior work focus on algorithms that can provide bounded consistency and robustness.
-However, study about the Pareto-optimality of the trade-off is limited, with a few exceptions, e.g., ski rental problem~\cite{wei2020}, online conversion problem~\cite{sun2021} and online matching problem~\cite{jin2022online}.
-This paper contributes to this line of research for the $k$-search problem.
+We design and analyze a learning-augmented algorithm under the consistency-robustness framework \cite{lykouris2018}, where consistency represents the competitive ratio when the prediction is accurate, and robustness is the competitive ratio regardless of the prediction error.
+Our goal is to design an algorithm that can achieve the Pareto-optimal trade-off between consistency and robustness, i.e., no other learning-augmented algorithms can simultaneously achieve better consistency and robustness than ours.
+Although learning-augmented algorithms have been an active research topic in recent years, the majority of prior work focuses on algorithms that can provide bounded consistency and robustness.
+However, studies about the Pareto-optimality of the trade-off are limited, with a few exceptions, e.g., ski-rental problem~\cite{wei2020}, online conversion problem~\cite{sun2021}, online matching problem~\cite{jin2022online} and single-leg revenue management problem~\cite{Balseiro2023}.
+This paper contributes to this line of research for the online search problem.